arinspunk/cells/README.md

+# Cells

 ![An illustration showing a section of an animal cell with their subcellular structures](https://i.imgur.com/X18jIYP.png)

-# Cells
-*"A WordPress starter theme for building websites like nature creates life."* *
+*"Cells, a WordPress starter theme for building websites like nature creates life."* *

 *<small>Metaphorically speaking!
 You won’t find anything about CRISPR-Cas9 or synthetic life here 😅</small>